 In the final round and probably one of the best races of the weekend, Marcum barely edged out Jackson at the finish line.
 According to the time slips, the victory margin was on the starting line.
 “I am super pumped about getting the win this weekend,” said Marcum.
 “Some of this hard work over the last few months finally paid off!”

 Maryland Performance Diesel, the new 6.70 Index class sponsor, will be pleased to know there were more 6.70 trucks than ever.
 The staging lanes from front to back were packed full of these high-powered trucks looking to make that perfect pass.
 At the end of the day, it was Kyle Hutchinson piloting his second-gen Ram to victory.

-Ryan Riddle, another Ohio native, continued his 2018 success here in 2019 as well putting up a victory in both Sportsman E.T and 7.70 Index.
+Ryan Riddle, another Ohio native, continued his 2018 success here in 2019 as well putting up a victory in both Sportsman E.T and 7.70 Index at the ODSS event.
 Riddle’s truck runs nearly on the number every pass and he does his part as the driver to get good reaction times and drive the stripe with skill.
 If you’re in the lanes next to Riddle, be on your A-Game.

 2019 Points Update

 - Ryan Riddle

 - Kyle Mirieter

 - Kamron Burchette